 This website uses functions of the web analytics service Google Analytics.
-Provider is Google Inc., 1600 Amphitheater Parkway Mountain View, CA 94043, USA.
+Provider is Google LLC, 1600 Amphitheater Parkway Mountain View, CA 94043, USA.

 Google Analytics uses so-called "cookies".
 These are text files that are stored on your computer and that allow an analysis of the use of the website by you.
 The information generated by the cookie about your use of this website is usually transmitted to a Google server in the USA and stored there.
 However, if IP anonymisation is activated on this website, your IP address will be shortened by Google beforehand within member states of the European Union or other parties to the Agreement on the European Economic Area.